List of DC Comics characters: W: Wink

 Wink is a young metahuman terrorist in the DC Universe, who was a member of the Suicide Squad and The Revolutionaries with the power of teleportation.
 She is dating The Aerie.
 Created by Tom Taylor and Bruno Redondo, she first appeared in Suicide Squad (vol. 6) #1 (February 2020).

 Marcus Wise

 Marcus Wise is a character appearing in American comic books published by DC Comics.

 Marcus Wise is a corrupt detective of the Gotham City Police Department, usually blackmailing other officers.

 Marcus Wise in other media

 Marcus Wise appears in The Penguin, portrayed by Craig Walker.
 This version is a drug addict who works for Carmine Falcone and later Sofia Falcone.

+Wizard

+The Wizard is the name of two characters in DC Comics.

+William Zard

+Born in 1913, William Zard grew up living a life of crime.
+As a gun man for various crime bosses, he ultimately ended up in jail.
+Over time, he formulated a strategy to become a specialized kingpin.
+To accomplish this task, he moved to Tibet and trained under a proficient lama in the mystic arts of illusion and deception.
+Upon completion of his training, he proceeded to kill his master.
+Returning to the United States, he embarked on a career as a criminal magician.
+Zard later became the leader of the Injustice Society.
+Later one, Wizard formed an alliance of villains from Earth-Two and Earth-One called the Crime Champions.
+Wizard was later part of the Secret Society of Super Villains.